reelmatt/reelmatt.github.io/_posts/2012/2012-11/2012-11-03-breakfast-at-tiffanys.md

 Year 1, Day 126

 BEFORE: Today the marathon brings us to 1961 in New York City with Breakfast at Tiffany’s.
-The film is based off Truman Capote’s (yes, the person who was the basis of Capote) novella of the same name.
+The film is based off Truman Capote’s (yes, the person who was the basis of [*Capote*][1]) novella of the same name.

 AFTER: Breakfast at Tiffany’s is classified as a romantic comedy but it seems to be lacking in the comedy department.
 This brings up an interesting topic, one that is connected with what I mentioned yesterday: how older films differ from modern films.